FACULTY: Berg, Legerski, Minnotte, Pedersen (Graduate Program Director), Staples, and Stofferahn (Chair)

 SOC 539.
 Seminar in Sociology.
 3 Credits.

 An in-depth examination of a particular sub-field in Sociology.
 Prerequisite: Admission to the Graduate School or permission of instructor.
 Repeatable to 6 credits.
-F.
+On demand.

 SOC 569.
 Introduction to Social Entrepreneurship.
 3 Credits.